uofu-emb/rtos/labs/05.realtime/README.md

 Copy in the source code for each of the files in the directory.

 The files are:
-* `sleep.c` : a loop with a delay using `k_sleep`.
+* `sleep.c` : a loop with a delay using a thread sleep.
-* `kernel.c`: a loop with a delay using `k_timer`
 * `rtc.c`: an alarm interrupt from the RTC
-* `busy.c`: a loop with a delay using `k_busy_wait`
+* `busy.c`: a loop with a delay using a busy wait loop.

 1. For each of the cases, use an oscilloscope to measure jitter and drift of the time keeping method.
    1. Read through the code, see what it does.
-   1. Load the code onto your board (e.g. `pio run -t upload -e sleep`)
+   1. Load the code onto your board
    1. Measure the jitter (see instructions below)
-   1. Once you are finished, modify the code - introduce a k_busy_wait call after the GPIO is toggled.
+   1. Once you are finished, modify the code - introduce a busy wait loop after the GPIO is toggled.
-       1.Busy wait sets the processor in a tight loop (usually a counter loop with a noop body).
+       1. Busy wait sets the processor in a tight loop (usually a counter loop with a noop body).
-       1. Measure the jitter with several delay values.
-Make sure to go up to a large value, such as would come from reading 1KB of data
+       1. Measure the jitter.
+Make sure to block execute for a long enough time, such as would come from reading 1KB of data or doing some nasty computation.
 1. Measure the jitter of the Agilent function generator operating at the same frequency for comparison.

 ### Measuring jitter with the R&S RTM3004